MicrosoftDocs/sql-docs/docs/ssma/mysql/installing-ssma-for-mysql-client-mysqltosql.md

 ---
-title: "Installing SSMA for MySQL Client (MySQLToSQL) | Microsoft Docs"
+title: "Installing SSMA for MySQL client (MySQLToSQL) | Microsoft Docs"
 description: Learn about installation prerequisites for the SQL Server Migration Assistant (SSMA) for MySQL client and how to install. ms.prod: sql ms.custom: ""